-So you’ve found your niche, you know what you’re going to blog about, who will want to read it, and how you will find these readers and now it’s time to actually build your blog.
-The good news is that it is easier than ever for anyone to build a professional blog—no coding or web design experience necessary, and we’ll show you how in just a few simple steps.
+So you’ve found your niche, you know what you’re going to blog about, who will want to read it, and how you will find these readers.
+Now it’s time to actually build your blog.
+The good news is that it is easier than ever for anyone to build a professional blog—no coding or web design experience necessary—and we’ll show you how in just a few simple steps.

 What Do I Need to Start a Blog?

-To start a professional blog you will need more than to just register for a free blogging site and a couple of posts.
-Those looking to build a professional blog that can be monetized will need to build a blog website, which requires a domain name (e.g., www.yourblog.com), web hosting or a plan with an all-in-one-site builder (i.e., Squarespace), a marketing plan, a contact list, and a number of marketing tools such as those for lead generation, and email marketing.
+To start a professional blog, you will need to do more than just register for a free blogging site and write a couple of posts.
+Those looking to build a professional blog that can be monetized will need to build a blog website, which requires a domain name (e.g., www.yourblog.com), web hosting or a plan with an all-in-one-site builder (e.g., Squarespace), a marketing plan, a contact list, and a number of marketing tools such as those for lead generation, and email marketing.

 Here are the things you need to start a blog:

-- Domain name: A domain name is the web address, or URL, of a website (i.e., www.yourblog.com).
-While you can get a free subdomain (i.e., yourblog.wordpress.com), those looking to build a professional blog should build a professional blog that uses their own domain name.
+- Domain name: A domain name is the web address, or URL, of a website (e.g., www.yourblog.com).
+While you can get a free subdomain (e.g., yourblog.wordpress.com), those looking to build a professional blog should build a professional blog that uses their own domain name.

-- Website: A blog is a website, and so, of course, you will need a website in order to build a blog.
-There are a number of platforms available, from blogging-specific sites such as Medium or Tumblr, content management systems such as WordPress, and drag-and-drop site builders such as Squarespace or Weebly.
+- Content management system (CMS): A blog is a website, and so, of course, you will need a website in order to build a blog.
+There are a number of content management systems such as WordPress and drag-and-drop site builders such as Squarespace.

-- Word processor: While you will be able to write blog posts directly on your site, many still opt to use a word processor such as Google Docs or Microsoft Word to write posts.
-This is because these have more built-in tools such as spell check and they can be used with tools such as Grammarly, to even further check your writing for errors.
+- Word processor: While you will be able to write blog posts directly on your site, many still opt to use a word processor such as Google Docs to write posts.
+This is because these have more built-in tools and in case you lose Wi-Fi, you won’t lose your work.

 - Marketing plan: When building a blog, you will want to have a plan of action as to how you will market your blog, gain readers, and keep readers.
 You don’t have to be in marketing to create a marketing plan, but you do need to have a good idea of how you will grow your blog.

-- Lead Gen Tools: Contact lists are key for bloggers and a leading way to build a contact list is through lead generation tools such as Leadpages.
+- Lead generation tools: Contact lists are key for bloggers, and a leading way to build a contact list is through lead generation tools such as Leadpages.
 It’s a tool that integrates with your website to give bloggers a way of more effectively turning site visitors into leads or contacts.

 - Contact list: The majority of bloggers will not have a contact list when they are just first starting their blog, but it is something to keep in mind and plan to create.
 Learn how to build your contact list.

-There are hundreds of different tools bloggers use and every blogger will find certain tools to work best for them, their budget, and expertise level.
+There are hundreds of different tools bloggers use, and every blogger will find certain tools work best for them, their budget, and expertise level.
 Ultimately, you should choose tools and platforms that make your life easier and your blogging more efficient.